scala/docs.scala-lang/_overviews/scala-contribution/scala-standard-library-api-documentation.md

 package objects for important packages (these often get overlooked for documentation and are a good place for API overviews).

-If you find an issue, please log it in the [Scala bug tracker](https://github.com/scala/bug) **after making sure it is not already logged as an issue**.
+If you find an issue with Scala 2 API docs, please log it in the [Scala 2 bug tracker](https://github.com/scala/bug), (or else the [Scala 3 issue tracker](https://github.com/lampepfl/dotty/issues) for Scala 3 library additions) **after making sure it is not already logged as an issue**.
 To help with disambiguation, please use the following format for issue title: